MSamadi-tech/Covid-19-RNA-Classification-CNN-PCA/README.md

 # Covid-19-RNA-Classification

 ## Overview
 This project involves the classification of RNA sequences from eight SARS-CoV-2 variants and subvariants.
-The study employs various machine learning models to achieve accurate classification of these viral sequences.
+The study employs a deep learning model to achieve accurate classification of these viral sequences.

 ## Datasets
 The datasets for each of the eight SARS-CoV-2 variants and subvariants have been compiled into a single RAR file for convenience.
 This file, originally consisting of eight individual FASTA files, is available in the **Datasets** folder.